kjk1208/layoutDetection/README.md

 For example, ```source infer.sh 0 pku /home/mymachine/Meta-Llama-3.1-8B EXP1``` for the PKU PosterLayout dataset with the Meta-Llama-3.1-8B model.
 The inference results will be saved at ```PosterO/Meta-Llama-3.1-8B/pku/*EXP1*.pt```.

 4. Evaluation
-- Execute the following command to evaluate the generated layouts.
+- Execute the following command to evaluate the generated layouts:
 ```
 source eval.sh <DATASET> <PATH_TO_INFERENCE_RESULT>
 ```